About the Course

 It is recommended that students have completed PACS 2500 and/or PACS 3700 before taking this course.

 This course is currently offered during Fall semester.
-A syllabus will be available in August.
+PACS 3860 Syllabus from Fall 2020.

 This course counts for Arts & Sciences General Education: Distribution-Social Sciences